Service Area

 Mount Hope follows City of Hamilton bylaws: retaining walls over 1 metre (about 3 ft 3 in) exposed height require a building permit with engineered drawings.
 Walls near a watercourse, wetland, or floodplain may also need Hamilton Conservation Authority or Niagara Peninsula Conservation Authority approval, and taller walls on clay plateau soil often need geotechnical input.
 We handle the permit process as part of the project scope.

-Mount Hope lots are large, so driveways tend to be long.
-A typical interlock driveway here (600 to 1,200 sq ft for a rural lot) runs $32,000 to $70,000 with a properly specified base for clay soil.
-Estate projects with premium pavers, decorative banding, and armour-stone accents typically run $60,000 to $120,000.
-Large paver patios range $14,000 to $60,000 depending on size, materials, and whether integrated features such as a fire pit, pergola, or outdoor kitchen are included.
+A typical interlock driveway in Mount Hope runs $28,000 to $48,000 all-in with a properly specified base for clay soil.
+Large paver patios range $22,000 to $42,000 depending on size, materials, and whether integrated features such as a fire pit, pergola, or outdoor kitchen are included.
+Mount Hope lots are often large and driveways long, so we measure the run and shoot grades on site before confirming a final number.

 Yes.
 Long driveways are one of the most common requests on the Mount Hope and Twenty Road plateau.
 We excavate to a deeper base on clay subsoil, crown the surface for drainage, add edge restraint and culvert or swale tie-ins where the driveway meets the road or ditch, and can run interlock, concrete, or a combination.
 On exposed plateau lots we also plan for snow handling and wind, which matters on driveways that can stretch well past a typical urban length.